compulim/til/README.md

 # Today I learnt

 Point form for speedy writing.
 80% correct at the time of writing.
 Just remind myself what I did.
+Timestamp is not accurate as I may recall things and writing something I learn some time ago.

+## 2024-01-10

+### Valibot

+- `union()` means `T | U` and `intersect()` means `T & U`
+- `isoTimestamp()` is not quite ISO yet, some improvements could be done
+- Validating all type of inputs is nice, because people may not use TypeScript to write their integration code
+- `parse()` is great at pumping what's wrong, not great at visualizing the wrongs for human

 ## 2024-01-09